cloudogu/ces-build-lib/README.md

 # K3d

-`K3d` provides functions to set up and administer a lokal k3s cluster in Docker.
+`K3d` provides functions to set up and administer a local k3s cluster in Docker.

 Example: